Quicr/quicr-protocol-spec/moq-arch.md

 integer inside that group.
 The groupID and objectID start at 0 and are limited to 16 bits long.

-Example: In this example, the domain component identifies acme.meeting.com domain, the application component identifies an instance of a meeting under this domain, say "meeting123", and high resolution camera stream from the user "alice".
+Example: In the example below, the domain component identifies acme.meeting.com domain, the application component identifies an instance of a meeting under this domain, say "meeting123", and high resolution camera stream from the user "alice".
 It also identifies the